AlexanderHeffernan/nanoGPT-AIML332-A2/report/report.md

 scaler.scale(loss).backward()
 ```

-**Explanation:** The `ctx` context manager enables mixed precision if available, making training faster and less memory-intensive.
-The `scaler` handles gradient scaling for stability when using float16.
+**Explanation:** The `ctx` context manager enables mix precision if available, which means some calculations use 16-bit floats for speed and memory savings, while others use 32-bit floats for accuracy.
+The scaler helps with gradient scaling, making sure the gradients are large enough to be represented correctly when using mixed precision.
+This combination makes training faster and more stable, especially on modern GPUs.

 ### 3. Gradient Accumulation